um-pdavila/acs_docs/docs/services/storage.rst

 * PI of project must contact hpc@ccs.miami.edu for access to CES Storage.
 * Usage above 10T requires review by the allocations committee.
 * Fee for 10T of CES project storage is charged annually. ($300)
-* CES is restricted to SFTP access through apex.idsc.miami.edu.
+* CES storage is restricted to SFTP access through apex.idsc.miami.edu.

 You can access your CES storage using any SFTP client.
 We recommend FileZilla.
 Please see Using Filezilla use case in URL below.

   https://acs-docs.readthedocs.io/services/2-transfer.html

+Please note that CES storage is currently **only** accessible through apex.idsc.miami.edu.
+It is not accessible through any other IDSC server.